zrh535/method5/install_method5.md

 commit;
 ```

-## 6: Set Method5 profile
+## 6: Set Method5 profile (optional)

-Run this optional code on the management server as a user with the DBA role.
+Run this optional code on the management server as a user with the `DBA` role.

 You probably want to use a meaningful profile for Method5.
 Whatever you select here will also be used in remote databases.